d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * LDA algorithm is an  unsupervised learning algorithm that attempts to describe a set of observations as a mixture of distinct categories.
 LDA is most commonly used to disover a user-specified number of topics shared by documents within a text corpus.
 Here each observation is a document, the features are the presence (or occurrence count) of each word, and the categories are the topics.
 * Used to figure out how similar documents are based on the frequency of similar words.

+From the SageMaker docs:

+> Amazon SageMaker LDA is an unsupervised learning algorithm that attempts to describe a set of observations as a mixture of different categories.
+These categories are themselves a probability distribution over the features.
+LDA is a generative probability model, which means it attempts to provide a model for the distribution of outputs and inputs based on latent variables.
+This is opposed to discriminative models, which attempt to learn how inputs map to outputs.
+>
+> You can use LDA for a variety of tasks, from clustering customers based on product purchases to automatic harmonic analysis in music.
+However, it is most commonly associated with topic modeling in text corpuses.
+Observations are referred to as documents.
+The feature set is referred to as vocabulary.
+A feature is referred to as a word.
+And the resulting categories are referred to as topics.

 Use Cases

 * Article Recommendation